 Technology can help monitor productivity and efficiency in your people, and highlight any bottlenecks in your processes.
 Take Fox Timber, who make timber products.
-They spotted a few issues with their delivery service - orders were being delivered twice, and specific instructions that customers had given were being ignored.
+They spotted a few issues with their delivery service - orders were being delivered twice.
 With our support, they identified software that ensures their delivery drivers have all the information they need to complete their jobs successfully.
-It also gives the business a crucial insight into how efficiently they're doing this.